Top 10 Drought-Tolerant Grasses for Your Yard

 Varieties: Tara, Morning Mist

 Care: Prairie dropseed tolerates both drought and periodic wet conditions.
-Once established, it requires very little care aside from removing old foliage in early spring, and doesn’t have any serious pest problems.
-It’s difficult to start from seed and is often grown from plugs or divisions.
+Once established, it requires very little care aside from removing old foliage in early spring and has no serious pest problems.
+It’s challenging to start from seed and is often grown from plugs or divisions.

 Cost: A 12-pack of plugs costs about $30.